The new way of identifying micro-organisms and contaminants

 contaminants found in indoor and outdoor surfaces, water, and soil.

 Our system works through several simple steps.
 The A.I. system is first trained on various micro-organisms and contaminants.
-After proper trianing, we can provide a sample to the A.I. for evaluation using a high magnification microscope and a live-feed camera.
+After proper training, we can provide a sample to the A.I. for evaluation using a high magnification microscope and a live-feed camera.
 The A.I. then evaluates, labels, and classifies whichever contaminants or micro-organisms are selected for detection.
 We gather the A.I.'s results and provide it to our clients.

 The software itself consists of several independent platforms and algorithms that manage and learn through machine learning, artificial intelligence, tagging, and labeling.
 Much of the system and data is proprietary and custom built.